 The dark cloud cover is very similar to the bearish engulfing pattern with a minor variation.
-In a bearish engulfing pattern the red candle on P2 engulfs P1’s blue candle completely.
-However in a dark cloud cover, the red candle on P2 engulfs about 50 to 100% of P1’s blue candle.
-The trade set up is exactly the same as the bearish engulfing pattern.
+In a bearish engulfing pattern the red candle on P2 engulfs P1’s blue candle.
+However, in a dark cloud cover, the red candle on P2 engulfs about 50 to 100% of P1’s blue candle.
+The trade set up is the same as the bearish engulfing pattern.
 Think about the dark cloud cover as the inverse of a piercing pattern.

 8.7 – A perspective on selecting a trade

 Typically stocks in the same sector have similar price movement.
-For example, think about TCS and Infosys or ICICI Bank and HDFC bank.
-Their price movement is similar because these companies are more or less of the same size, have similar business, and the same external factors that affect their business.
-However this does not mean their stock price movement would match point to point.
-For example if there is negative news in the banking sector, banking stocks are bound to fall.
+For example, think about TCS and Infosys or ICICI Bank and HDFC Bank.
+Their price movement is similar because they are more or less of the same size, have a similar business, and have the same external factors that affect their business.
+However, this does not mean their stock price movement would match point to point.
+For example, if there is negative news in the banking sector, banking stocks are bound to fall.
 In such a scenario if the stock price of ICICI Bank falls by 2%, it is not really necessary that HDFC Bank’s stock price should also fall exactly 2%.
 Probably HDFC Bank stock price may fall by 1.5% or 2.5%.
 Hence the two stocks may form 2 different (but somewhat similar) candlestick patterns such as a bearish engulfing and dark cloud cover at the same time.

-Both these are recognisable candlestick patterns but if I were to choose between the two patterns to set up a trade.
+Both these are recognisable candlestick patterns, but I chose between the two patterns to set up a trade.
 I would put my money on the bearish engulfing pattern as opposed to a dark cloud cover.
-This is because the bearishness in a bearish engulfing pattern is more pronounced (due to the fact that it engulfs the previous day’s entire candle).
-On the same lines I would choose a bullish engulfing pattern over a piercing pattern.
+This is because the bearishness in a bearish engulfing pattern is more pronounced (because it engulfs the previous day’s entire candle).
+On the same lines, I would choose a bullish engulfing pattern over a piercing pattern.

-However there is an exception to this selection criterion.
-Later in this module I will introduce a 6 point trading checklist.
-A trade should satisfy at least 3 to 4 points on this checklist for it to be considered as a qualified trade.
-Keeping this point in perspective, assume there is a situation where the ICICI Bank stock forms a piercing pattern and the HDFC Bank stock forms a bullish engulfing pattern.
-Naturally one would be tempted to trade the bullish engulfing pattern, however if the HDFC Bank stock satisfies 3 checklist points, and ICICI Bank stock satisfies 4 checklist points, I would go ahead with the ICICI Bank stock even though it forms a less convincing candlestick pattern.
+However, there is an exception to this selection criterion.
+Later in this module, I will introduce a 6 point trading checklist.
+A trade should satisfy at least 3 to 4 points on this checklist to be considered a qualified trade.
+Keeping this point in perspective, assume a situation where the ICICI Bank stock forms a piercing pattern, and the HDFC Bank stock forms a bullish engulfing pattern.
+Naturally, one would be tempted to trade the bullish engulfing pattern, however, if the HDFC Bank stock satisfies 3 checklist points, and ICICI Bank stock satisfies 4 checklist points, I would go ahead ICICI Bank stock even though it forms a less convincing candlestick pattern.

 Key takeaways from this chapter

 - The bullish engulfing pattern evolves over two trading days.
-It appears at the bottom end of downtrend.
-Day one is called P1 and day 2 is called P2
+It appears at the bottom end of a downtrend.
+Day one is called P1, and day 2 is called P2.

 - The bearish engulfing pattern appears at the top end of an uptrend.
-P1’s blue candle is completely engulfed by P2’s red candle
+P2’s red candle completely engulfs P1’s blue candle.

 - The highest high of P1 and P2 forms the stoploss for a bearish engulfing pattern